squirrelsoft-dev/doc-fetcher/commands/update-docs.md

 ---
 description: Update cached documentation to the latest version or refresh existing docs
-allowed-tools: Bash(npm run update:*), Bash(npm run list:*)
+allowed-tools: Bash(node:*)
 argument-hint: [library] [--all] [--project] [--force]
 ---

 # Update Documentation

-Check for and update outdated documentation in the project's `.claude/docs` directory.
+Check for and update outdated documentation in the current project's `.claude/docs` directory.

 ## Current Context

-- Cached documentation: !`npm run list`
 - Current working directory: !`pwd`

 ## Your Task